Ellio's Pizza

-Ellio's Pizza is an American brand of frozen pizza owned and distributed by Dr. Oetker, a German corporation, and sold in grocery stores in the Northeastern United States.
-Ellio's was previously owned by McCain Foods, a Canadian corporation, but was sold to Dr. Oetker in 2014.
-Although it is not available for sale in much of the country, the pizza brand has remained popular throughout the Northeast since its introduction in 1963.
+Ellio's Pizza is an American brand of frozen pizza owned and distributed by G.A.
+Productions LLC of Lodi NJ since 2020.

 History

-In 1963, Ellio's Pizza was founded in the Long Island, New York town of Great Neck by Elias Betzios, George Liolis, and Manny Tzelios.
+In 1963, Ellio's Pizza was founded by Greek immigrants Elias Betzios, George Liolis, and Manny Tzelios.
+The brand name was a combination of the names of its three co-founders.
 Four years later, Ellio's introduced its signature "9 slice" pizza in a box comprising 3 rectangular pizzas, each divisible crosswise into three slices.

-The original pizza consists of crust, pizza sauce and cheese with no additional toppings.
-This would remain Ellio's only formulation for almost 40 years until 2004, when Ellio's began selling pepperoni pizza.
+The founders sold Ellio's to Purex Industries in 1971 and Betzios went on the create Betzios Pizza.
+When Purex's consumer division was acquired by Greyhound in 1985, Ellio's joined the company's Armour-Dial subsidiary.

-In 1988, McCain Foods acquired the Ellio's brand and continued pizza production in Lodi, NJ.
+In 1988, Canadian frozen food company McCain Foods acquired the Ellio's brand from the Dial Corporation, as it was then named, and continued pizza production in Lodi, NJ.
+At the time, the frozen pizza brand had $30 million in annual sales and was outselling all competitors in the New York City, Boston, and Philadelphia markets.

 In 2006, Ellio's added a microwaveable pizza to its product line, adopting the more common round pizza form.
+In 2007, despite a distribution limited to the Northeastern U.S., Ellio's was the 9th best selling brand in the country, with sales totaling $34,880,060.
 In 2009, the product line expanded further, with the introduction of italian sausage and "Pepperoni Supreme" pizza.

-In 2015, McCain Foods announced the sale of its North American pizza business, including the Ellio's brand and production facility, to Dr. Oetker.
+In 2014, McCain Foods announced the sale of its North American pizza business, including the Ellio's brand and production facilities, to German food manufacturer Dr. Oetker.
 The brand has continued to expand its variety.
 As of 2015, Ellio's is available in 8 different crust and topping configurations.

-Popularity

-When McCain foods acquired Ellio's in 1988, the frozen pizza brand was outselling all competitors in the New York City, Boston, and Philadelphia markets.
-In 2007, despite a distribution limited to the Northeastern U.S., Ellio's was the 9th best selling brand in the country, with sales totaling $34,880,060.
-According to Ellio's, their pizza remains the top selling frozen pizza in the Northeast.

-Preparation

-The classic Ellio's pizza may be prepared only in a conventional or toaster oven.
-In each instance, the baking temperature is 425 degrees Fahrenheit (220 °C), with the pizza baking either directly on the rack for about 9–12 minutes, or on a baking sheet for 14–16 minutes (not more than 14 minutes in a toaster oven).
+In 2018, it also introduced breadsticks.